exelarios/deso-nft-market/README.md

 # DeSo NFT Marketplace

 This project is for CS 4800 (Software Engineering).
-Our team is responsible for creating the RESTful API that bridges communication the database.
+Our team is responsible for creating the RESTful API that bridges communication to the database.

 ### Prerequisites
 - Python 3